Code-Institute-Submissions/franciskadutoit/README.md

 6. Type git clone, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.

+At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.

 ## Credits

 ### Content